UCLA-IEEE/autocert/README.md

 CPANEL_USERNAME = '<username>'
 CPANEL_TOKEN = '<api token>'

-CERT_EMAIL = 'webmaster@ieeebruins.com' # T be associated with cert
+CERT_EMAIL = 'webmaster@ieeebruins.com' # To be associated with cert
 WEBROOTS = {
     '<domain name>': f'/home/{CPANEL_USERNAME}/path/to/webroot',
     # Add a new entry for each domain that needs a cert